 Univision Deportes Network offers a similar service in Univision Now.
 The price is $9.99/month also, but the annual subscription is $107.99/year, making it a less attractive end-season purchase.
-On the bright side, Univision Now adds PayPal to the payment option and three simultaneous connections.
-In addition to the B/R’s device coverage list, Univision Now supports Android TV, Airplay, and Chromecast.
+On the bright side, Univision Now adds PayPal to the payment options and three simultaneous connections.
+In addition to the list of devices supported by B/R, Univision Now also supports Android TV, Airplay, and Chromecast.

-Univision now is already included in some cable TV providers’ plans.
-Therefore you can watch Champions League quarter-finals for free if you’re subscribed to any of these:
+Univision Now is already included in some cable TV providers’ plans.
+Therefore you can watch Champions League finals for free if you’re subscribed to any of these: